 DHA is important for the structure, growth and development of the fetal central nervous system and retina.
 Comprising roughly 30 percent of the fetal brain’s weight, DHA is a major part of fetal neural tissue, and it maintains good neurotransmitter function.
 DHA is also a major fatty acid in the retina.

 Infants acquire DHA from their mothers.
 It accrues rapidly in the brain during the third trimester and the first six weeks of life.
 DHA naturally occurs in human milk, and omega-3 supplementation during pregnancy and lactation increases levels of DHA in breast milk as well as the infants.
 Since FDA approval in 2001, infant formula is supplemented with DHA to support optimal brain and eye development.

 The significance of DHA for brain and eye development is widely recognized, and evidence has emerged to demonstrate that DHA supplementation during pregnancy, lactation or infancy improves mental and visual development in infants.

 Emerging research suggests that DHA supplementation reduces the risk for early premature birth.

 The Institute of Medicine (IOM) recommends a daily intake of 1.4 g/day of alpha-linolenic acid during pregnancy and lactation but currently there is not a Recommended Dietary Intake for EPA or DHA.
-However, the European Perilip Group of clinicians and experts in omega-3 research, currently recommend 200 mg of DHA per day (soon to be increased to 300 mg/day) during pregnancy and lactation.
+However, the European Perilip Group of clinicians and experts in omega-3 research, currently recommend at least 200 mg of DHA per day during pregnancy and lactation.

 Emerging Research for Many Other Health Benefits